ZaraJadidi/zHtml/README.md

 <br>

-header, main and footer elements are nested inside the body container tag
+header, main and footer elements are nested inside the body container tag <br>

+Responsive web design : makes web pages look great on any screen <br>

+Article : represents an independent, self-contained piece of content.
+An article is content that would make sense on its own.

+The article tag clearly indicates the role for its content.
+It’s used for content like news stories, and blog posts.<br>

+Section: helps to break down the content into parts. is a semantic tag.
+It usually includes a heading. <br>

+Aside: is used for secondary, additional or somehow related content.